druidim/cart253/assignments/variation-jam-2/README.md

 ## Attribution

--Banana array function sourced from "Bug Squasher" by Pippin Barr.
+-Banana array code sourced from "Bug Squasher" by Pippin Barr.
+-Collision code from "Overlapping Rectangles" by Pippin Barr.